Skip to product information

 4. Other health factors: Certain health conditions or medications may affect hormone levels and could potentially impact the accuracy of the menopause test kit results.

-5. Professional consultation: While menopause test kits can provide information, it's important to consult with your doctor or other healthcare provider for proper evaluation and guidance, especially if you're experiencing symptoms associated with menopause or considering treatment options such as HRT, or if you are actively trying to conceive.
+5. Professional consultation: While menopause test kits can provide information, it's important to consult with your doctor or other GP or other healthcare provider for proper evaluation and guidance, especially if you're experiencing symptoms associated with menopause or considering treatment options such as HRT, or if you are actively trying to conceive.
+Some GP surgeries and private clinics now run specialist menopause and perimenopause clinics.

 In summary, menopause test kits can offer insights into your hormone levels and menopausal status, but their accuracy and reliability can vary.
 It's essential to follow the instructions provided with the home menopause test kit carefully, and to interpret the results accurately.
 If the Menopause tests are positive it is advisable to consult with a doctor for guidance and further evaluation, and to discuss your options.
 This is particularly important if you are trying to conceive.